Keep Context with Design

 Every designer knows the struggle: you open a Figma file after a weekend, and it's littered with tiny comment bubbles.
 Some are resolved, some are outdated, and finding the one that actually matters feels like a treasure hunt without a map.
 Figma's native comments are great for quick chats, but they lack the permanence and visual context needed for serious design feedback.

-That's where Notely changes the game.
+That's where Notely helps.
 By placing sticky notes directly on the canvas, you turn abstract feedback into concrete, visual action items.
 No more clicking through a sidebar list to find out which button needs to be blue.
-The note is right there, next to the button, in bright yellow (or whatever color you choose).
+The note is right there, next to the button.

 Visual context is king in product design.
 When you use sticky notes, you aren't just leaving text; you're leaving a spatial marker.
 This mimics the real-world experience of a design war room, where post-its on a whiteboard create a shared mental model for the team.